ChuanxinZhai/WM9A4-Digital-Development-with-Python/README.md

 ### Project introduction

-This code repository contains all the class practice of the module-WM9A4DDP of the University of Warwick.
+This code repository contains the **class practice** and **notes** of the module-WM9A4DDP of the University of Warwick.

-These exercises were designed to help me better understand the course content and improve my programming skills.
+It helps me better understand the course content and improve my programming skills.

 ### Technology stack

 Tools 1: VS Code (used for writing .html/.css file)

 Tools 2: Pycharm (used for writing .py file)

+Tools 3: Typora (used for writing .md file)

 ## Contact